AdamKolodziejczak/Code-Monstor-Turn-Battle-Game-/README.md

 [Project Demo Video Link](https://www.youtube.com/watch?v=eNw2cJE6IRs)

-Our team has designed a turn-based player vs player matchmaking game, called Coding Monster Game.
+Our team has designed a turn-based player vs player matchmaking game, called The Code Monster Game.
 We created 6 different 'monsters' based various different programming languages: C++, C, Java, JavaScript, Rust, Python and Assembly.
 Each of the different programming languages has different attributes such as their type, health, stamina, defence, attack, accuracy and skills.
 Similar to this, we added damage types in which each monster falls under - such as Unstructured, Procedural, Object-Oriented,